Sculpt Your Inner Thighs: The Top 10 Benefits of Adductor Squeezes

 5. Decreased Back Pain/Stiffness

 If you suffer from lower back pain, adductor squeezes can help.
-These muscles are responsible for supporting the spine and pelvis, so keeping them strong can help to alleviate some of your discomfort.
+These muscles are responsible for supporting the spine and pelvis, so keeping them strong can helps alleviate some of your discomfort.

 Adductor squeezes also provide relief for stiffness in the lower back by stretching out these muscles, which can become tight over time due to sitting at a desk all day or wearing heels all night long (we've all been there).
 In fact, they're often used as part of physical therapy programs designed to treat patients who have suffered injuries to their backs or hips--and they're just as effective at preventing injuries as they are at treating them!